AlyssaDataHub/SQL/README.md

 ## Professional Application
 * **Data Analytics**
-  - Extracting data
-  - Cleaning and transforming raw data
-  - Analyzing data to uncover trends and insights
-  - Preparing data for reports and dashboards
+  - SQL is used in data analytics to retrieve, clean, and manipulate large datasets stored in databases by writing queries that filter, aggregate, and organize data.
+Analysts use SQL to uncover insights, create reports, and prepare data for further analysis in tools like Excel, Python, or Power BI.

 ## What You'll Find Here
 * 📚 **Cheat Sheets**